XavierLeTohic/preact-rc-form-example/README.md

 # Example of how to make rc-form compatible with preact

-Without installing preact and preact-compat module on rc-form the build will failed and say that "react" and "create-react-class".
+Without installing preact and preact-compat module on rc-form the build will failed and say that "react" and "create-react-class" are not found.

 By installing preact and preact-compat, if the project is a preact app, babel will automatically create aliases to replace react and create-react-class by preact libs.